 Direct Sow in February for South Florida

-Other edible garden plants suitable for planting in February in Florida Zones 10-11 include:
+Other edible garden plants suitable for direct sowing in February in Florida Zones 10-11 include:

 - arugula